Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 - Vanderbilt has four wins against the spread in 10 games this season.

-- The Commodores have been underdogs by 36.5 points or more one time this year and have not covered the spread once.
+- This year, the Commodores are winless ATS when entering a game as an underdog of 36.5 points or more.

-- Vanderbilt's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Vanderbilt's games this season have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

 - Vanderbilt is 1-1 against the spread and 1-1 overall when the team notches more than 26.2 points.